Is Hepatic Encephalopathy?

 - confused speech

 - slow movements

 Is Hepatic Encephalopathy Diagnosed?

 Several tests are used to diagnose hepatic encephalopathy.

-An imaging test, such as a CT scan or MRI can check for
+An imaging test, such as a head CT scan or MRI, can check for

 Liver Function Tests